ducksouplab/ducksoup/config/README.md

 About muxers

-- when bandwidth fluctuates (or when stream starts or ends), video caps may be changed (for instance regarding colorimetry or chroma-site) which does not play well with `matroskamux` (nor `webmmux`, `mp4mux`).
-One solution is to constrained caps (and rely on `videoconvert` and the like to ensure caps) but it implies to be done on a video/x-raw stream, meaning the input video stream has to be decoded/capped/reencoded for it to work.
+- when bandwidth fluctuates (or when stream starts or ends), video caps may be changed (for instance regarding colorimetry, chroma-site or resolution) and that causes `matroskamux` to crash (but `mp4mux` is doing fine with it in GStreamer 1.22).
+That's why we prefer using `mp4mux` with H264

+- but for VP8, `matroskamux` is needed, that's why need to constrained caps (and rely on `videoconvert` and the like to ensure caps) but it implies to be done on a video/x-raw stream, meaning the input video stream has to be decoded/capped/reencoded.
 It works but is consuming more computing resources.
-It's the current solution (note that decoding/reencoding is only needed for video, not for audio), and costs more processing only when there is not FX (since with FX decoding/reencoding is needed anyway)
+It's the current solution (note that decoding/reencoding is only needed for video, not for audio), and costs more processing only when there is not FX.

-- some improvements on matroskamux (this this [issue](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/merge_requests/1657)) should help dealing with h264 (avc3) capped-changing streams, but in our latest tests if it does not crashes and do write correctly files, those files are a bit broken (missing initial keyframe and no way to navigate in file).
-Indeed "avc3 is not officially supported, only use this format for smart encoding" is seen in https://gitlab.freedesktop.org/gstreamer/gst-plugins-good/-/blob/discontinued-for-monorepo/gst/matroska/matroska-mux.c
+- in short: prefer H264 to compute less

 About logging